A Message From The Harbor Children’s Alliance and Victim Center

 Archived in the category: General Info

-Posted by Joyce Rhyne on 28 Nov 11 - 0 Comments
+Posted by Joyce Rhyne on 28 Nov 11 - Comments Off on A Message From The Harbor Children’s Alliance and Victim Center

 The recent child abuse allegations and scandal at Penn State University have brought the issue of child sexual abuse to the forefront of our nation’s media coverage.
 New audiences less familiar with this topic are now being educated on the issue of abuse, including sports fans, college students and the higher education community.
 It is more important than ever for adults to understand why they must take a stand for children.
 While the details of this case are startling, the facts are not unique.
 Child sexual abuse is an epidemic in this country.
 Recent studies show that only 6% of adults indicated that they made a report when confronted with suspected abuse.